Aethodia/Legislation/ReadMe.md

 This readme is for release v1/0/0.

 # License
-Everything in this repository is copyright (c) CC-BY-SA 4.0 Int'l (Creative Commons Attribution Share-Alike 4.0 International).
+Everything in this repository is copyright © CC-BY-SA 4.0 Int'l (Creative Commons Attribution Share-Alike 4.0 International).

 # Where to start
 ./Kernel.rst is the legally-binding core of Theodia's laws, and it bootstraps all other legal components.